MohammadHoseinAbootalebi/MohammadHoseinAbootalebi.github.io/Docs/Full Stack Developer/Projects/3 - Assisti/English/ReadMe.md

 ##### Two-Factor Authentication System

 To enhance the security of user authentication in the Assisti project, an optional two-factor authentication (2FA) method has been implemented.
 This approach involves generating a fixed-length random code, which is sent to the user's email address.
 During the login process, after the user enters his/her email, they are prompted to provide the two-factor authentication code received in their inbox.
 This additional step ensures that only the rightful owner of the email account can access the system, adding a significant layer of protection to the login process.

+##### Logging In Procedure

+TODO : Till explaining the loggin in procedure in front-end and backend.

 #### Artificial Intelligence Development & Architecture